Adversarial Instance Generation and Robust Training for Neural Combinatorial Optimization with Multiple Objectives: Experiments

 Ablation studies were conducted on critical hyperparameters of the proposed attack method, with experiments performed on three-objective 50-node TSP instances. \paragraph{Impact of Gradient Iteration Counts}

-The iteration count \(t\) in Equation (5) of the main paper is varied from 1 to 10 to evaluate its impact on the HV values and the gap relative to the LKH.
+The iteration count \(t\) in Eq.~(\ref{eq:gradient}) of the main paper is varied from 1 to 10 to evaluate its impact on the HV values and the gap relative to the LKH.
 As illustrated in Figure ~\ref{fig:iteration}, the gap peaks at \(t = 3\) and \(t = 8\), with the maximum observed at \(t = 3\).
 Consequently, \(t = 3\) is selected in our experiment to balance computational efficiency and performance analysis.

-\paragraph{Impact of Gradient Update Parameters} Figure~\ref{fig:gradient updata} (radar chart) illustrates the relationship between the step size $\alpha$ in Equation (5) of the main paper and their HV gaps, showing that the gap reaches its maximum values in $\alpha = 0.01$.
-Therefore, to maximize the effectiveness of the attack, $\alpha = 0.01$ is adopted in our experiments. \paragraph{Robust Training on ROCO-Adversarial Instances} We adopt an \emph{offline} setting where ROCO is used to pre-generate a pool of adversarial instances, which are then used together with clean data in our DPD framework.
-For each problem and size, we define a preference grid $\Lambda$ (Bi-objective: $|\Lambda|{=}101$; Tri-objective: $|\Lambda|{=}105$) and draw $M$ clean instances per $\lambda\in\Lambda$ from the uniform distribution used in the original solvers.
-Running ROCO on these clean instances under WS scalarization produces an adversarial set for each $\lambda$; pooling them yields $\mathcal{D}_{\text{hard}}^{\text{ROCO}}$.
-To ensure fairness, the per-$\lambda$ ROCO budget (number of adversarial instances or wall-clock time) is matched across $\lambda$ and aligned with the budget used in our PAA experiments.
+\paragraph{Impact of Gradient Update Parameters} Figure~\ref{fig:gradient updata} (radar chart) illustrates the relationship between the step size $\alpha$ in Eq.~(\ref{eq:gradient}) of the main paper and their HV gaps, showing that the gap reaches its maximum values in $\alpha = 0.01$.
+Therefore, to maximize the effectiveness of the attack, $\alpha = 0.01$ is adopted in our experiments.